Peak's Suburban Addition, Dallas

-Peak's Suburban Addition is a historic residential neighborhood and City of Dallas Historic District in east Dallas, Texas (USA).
+Peak's Suburban Addition is a historic residential neighborhood and historic district in east Dallas, Texas, United States.
 The district's boundaries are, roughly, N. Fitzhugh Street to the northeast, Sycamore to the northwest, Peak Street and Haskell Street toward the southwest, and Worth Street along the southeast.
 Peak's Suburban is East Dallas' oldest subdivision and oldest residential neighborhood.